search icon

 To be non-obvious, the invention has to be sufficiently different so it wouldn’t seem obvious to a person having ordinary skill in the art of the invention.
 The USPTO indicates, for instance, that the substitution of one color for another, or changes in size, are ordinarily not patentable.

-Keep a written record of your work.
-In countries like the U. S. where patents are granted based on who files an application first (rather than who came up with the idea first), the written record primarily for your personal use.
-It helps you keep track of the development of your idea.
-But having dated, notarized descriptions of your progress might possibly help if someone were to steal your idea before you patent it.
+Keep a written record of all work.
+In countries like the U.S., where patents are granted to the first filer (rather than to the first inventor), the written record is primarily for the inventor’s personal use.
+It helps them keep track of the development of their idea.
+But having dated, notarized descriptions of all progress might possibly help if someone were to steal the idea before it’s patented.

 Who can apply for a patent?

-Under U. S. law, only individuals, not businesses can be listed as the inventor of a patent.
+Under U.S. law, only individuals, not businesses, can be listed as the inventor of a patent.
 However, if the individual is employed, they may assign their patent rights to the employer.
-(In many companies, employment contracts require employees to assign patent rights to their employer.)
+In many companies, employment contracts require employees to assign patent rights to their employer.

-When should you file for a patent?
+When should someone file for a patent?

 Another consideration in determining when to apply for a patent is that in the U.S and some other countries, patents are granted to the first person or organization to apply.
 Thus, if two or more individuals develop essentially the same invention, the individual who applies for the patent first will be the one it is granted to, not the person who started working on it first.